The Many Modes of Richard Armitage Fans

 It’s made me want to fly too.
 It’s made me want to tell stories and express some things I never have or felt I could.
 A few months before I knew RA existed, I did start a journal, which was something to relieve tension and rant where it could do no harm to anyone — except perhaps me.
 It was never for me to be a writer.
 But as I watched his performances, I got so stirred up and eventually knew I wanted to do in written form what he is doing.
 Mostly, I want to create another world in which to reveal a reality.
 Isn’t that what Tolkien is all about?
 More on that later. :D

-The next post is about Richard Armitage stretching himself creatively.
+The next post is about Richard Armitage stretching himself professionally.

 A Hot Spur, If You Will